elizabethsiegle/Bay_Area_tech_meetups/README.md

 <br>

 ###Cloud Computing meetups
 + [Silicon Valley Cloud Computing](https://www.meetup.com/cloudcomputing).
-Past topics have included Kubernetes with [Patrick Reilly](https://twitter.com/preillyme) of Cisco, and past speakers have included :clap: [Dr. FeiFei Li](https://twitter.com), [Nate Silver](https://twitter.com/NateSilver538), and more.
+Past topics have included Kubernetes with [Patrick Reilly](https://twitter.com/preillyme) of Cisco, and past speakers have included :clap: Stanford’s [Dr. FeiFei Li](https://twitter.com), [Nate Silver](https://twitter.com/NateSilver538) of [FiveThirtyEight](https://fivethirtyeight.com), and more.
 <br>

 + [SF Cloud Mafia](https://www.meetup.com/San-Francisco-Cloud-Mafia/).
 Fun meetups with talks like Opportunities in the Cloud Ecosystem, Microservice Architectures with Adrian Cockcroft (AWS, Netflix), The Future of Containers: Embracing Best Practices for IT and Developers, and Deploying at Scale in Cloud Agnostic Environments.